jonwesneski/end2/README.md

 - Logging:
     - Records are timestamped
     - Assertion failures are logged at `[ERROR]`
-    - It will hold folders from the last 10 test runs
+    - It will hold folders from the last n test runs
     - Each test module will be in its own folder
     - Each test will be in it's own file
     - Failed tests will be renamed to `FAILED_<test_name>.log`